venice1200/MiSTer_i2c2oled/README.md

 You can create X-PixMap Pictures with Gimp.
 After you created the Black&White X-PixMap Picture...

-🛠️ Use the new XPMtoPIX conversion tool (need .NET Core Framework 3.1+) by MickGyver, many thanks.
+🛠️ Use the XPMtoPIX conversion tool by MickGyver (need .NET Core Framework 3.1+).
+Many thanks 😃

 or open it with an Text Editor, I use Notepad++, and do manually...
 * Switch to Linux Line Ending (LineFeed only)